tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 In order to achieve this, some metadata are required, see [instructions](https://doku.lrz.de/x/G4RkAw).

 The metadata of the SPs can be found using the following URLs:

 [https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/oauth](https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/oauth)
 [https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/oidc-profile](https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/oidc-profile)
 [https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/openid](https://<AUTHORIZATION_SERVER>/simplesaml/module.php/saml/sp/metadata.php/openid)

-When registering the SP instances with the Coordination Center, it is important to keep in mind that the configuration of the two instances differ regarding the request of user attributes:
+When registering the SP instances with the Coordination Center, it is important to keep in mind that the configuration of the three instances differ regarding the request of user attributes:
-The `oauth` instance must be configured to not force the IdP to release user attributes and the `openid` instance must be configured to request a unique user identifier plus attributes to fill the openid claims for the scopes `email` and `profile`.
+The `oauth` instance must be configured to not force the IdP to release user attributes and the `oidc-profile` and the `openid` instance must be configured to request a unique user identifier plus attributes to fill the (openid) claims for the scopes `email` and `profile`.

+Note that even if the SPs have been registered in the DFN AAI and eduGAIN federation, the participating institutions do not give access to personal information (such as first and last name) automatically.
+**This must be requested to every participating institution**.

 #### Fetching Federation Metadata
 Once the SPs are registered, the SPs must fetch the metadata of the IdPs that are trusted for login.